sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/immerse-launchpad.md

 >
 >This shader is required to be used for Marty's Mods shaders RTGI and ReLight.
 It can also be optionally used with MXAO.

 iMMERSE: Launchpad is a helper shader for other Marty's Mods shaders like RTGI, MXAO, and ReLight.
-With that in mind, there won't be a whole lot of changes that you can see on screen.
+Because of this, you won't see many visible changes on screen.

 ## Smoothed Normals

-* **Smoothed Normals** is a configuration option within iMMERSE Launchpad to allow you to smoothed the normals that get pulled into ReShade.
+* **Smoothed Normals** Configures the normals to be smoothed or not.
+Smoothed normals allows for RTGI and ReLight to provide much better lighting than they could with the original normals.

     ![Comparison](../images/launchpad_smoothed_normals.png)